stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/02-page-types-and-templates/02-using-content-pages/00-creating-content-pages-intro.markdown

 content.

 The process starts with a design.
-After the design is completed a developer creates Fragments from HTML, CSS, and JavaScript based on those designs, along with the ability to embed Liferay Widgets into the Fragment.
+After the design is completed a developer creates carefully crafts Fragments based on those designs, along with the ability to embed Liferay Widgets into the Fragment.
 Those Fragments can then be converted into Page Templates - and here's where the magic happens.
 Developers can define areas of Fragments to have editable text or images, which